madMAx43v3r/chia-plotter/README.md

 ```
 For <poolkey> and <farmerkey> see output of `chia keys show`.
-<tmpdir> needs about 220G space, it will handle about 25% of all writes.
+<tmpdir> needs about 220 GiB space, it will handle about 25% of all writes.
 (Examples: './', '/mnt/tmp/')
-<tmpdir2> needs about 110G space and ideally is a RAM drive, it will handle about 75% of all writes.
+<tmpdir2> needs about 110 GiB space and ideally is a RAM drive, it will handle about 75% of all writes.

 Usage:
   chia_plot [OPTION...]